mit-medg/csv2mysql/README.md

 This program is currently used with MySQL Server Community Edition 8.0.19, though it should work with earlier versions as well.
-The updated version fixes a few bugs, allows gzip's inputs, adds the ability to call a `UTF8` file `UTF8MB4`, which is due to become the standard meaning of `UTF8` in MySQL, though currently it means `UTF8MB3`.
+The updated version fixes a few bugs, allows gzip'd inputs, adds the ability to call a `UTF8` file `UTF8MB4`, which is due to become the standard meaning of `UTF8` in MySQL, though currently it means `UTF8MB3`.